Accessible Customer Service Policy

 Notice of Temporary Disruption

 In the event of a planned or unexpected disruption to services or facilities for customers with disabilities, MI will notify customers promptly.
-This clearly posted notice will include information about the reason for the disruption, its anticipated length of tome, and a description of alternative facilities or services, if available.
-The notice will be placed at the entrance door to the MI corporate office, located at 661 University Avenue, Suite 465.
+This clearly posted notice will include information about the reason for the disruption, its anticipated length of time, and a description of alternative facilities or services, if available.
+The notice will be placed at the entrance door to the MI corporate office, located at 661 University Avenue, Suite 465, West Tower, Toronto, Ontario.

 Training for Staff